-As described in Appendix A of this user guide, OSC (Open Sound Control) is a communications protocol that allows you to view and move Gig Performer's widgets wirelessly from your iOS or Android tablet or smartphone.
-This tutorial will show you how to use Gig Performer with an OSC app.
+As described in Appendix A of this user guide, OSC (Open Sound Control) is a communications protocol that allows you to view and move Gig Performer's widgets and access songs and song parts wirelessly from your iOS or Android tablet or smartphone.
+This tutorialwill show you how to use Gig Performer with an OSC app.

 - 1. Establish wireless communications.
 For Gig Performer and an OSC app to work with one another, both your computer and the device running the app must be connected to the same wireless network, so ensure that they are communicating correctly. - 2.
 Establish OSC communications.
-Launch Gig Performer and then go to Options> OSC setup...
-The dialog window shown below will appear.
+Launch Gig Performer and then go to Options> OSC setup...The dialog window shown below will appear.

-Click on the Enable OSC button (circled in the image) so that it is checked in blue, then enter the IP address of the device running the OSC app in the "Remote client IP address" box (indicated by the arrow).
-(Consult your OSC app's documentation app for directions as to how to locate the IP address.)
+Click on the Enable OSC button (circled in the image) so that it is checked in blue.
+The IP address of the device running the OSC app is displayed in the Remote client IP address box (indicated by the arrow).

-Next, enter the port number of the OSC app in the "Remote client port" box.
-(Consult your OSC app's documentation app for directions as to how to locate the port number.)
-Note that the "Gig Performer listening port" value cannot be changed as this is permanently set.
-If you're using the OSC app Lemur, check the "Lemur style string format" box.
-If you're using any other OSC app, leave it unchecked.
+The port number of the OSC app is displayed in the Remote client port box.
+Note that the "Gig Performer IP address" value cannot be changed, as this is permanently set.
+If you're using the OSC app Lemur or another OSC application that allows detailed control, check the "Lemur" box.
+If you're using TouchOSC or any other app with a more basic OSC implementation, leave it unchecked.